|A description or a label?|

 The Oxford Dictionary defines “customer” as: “a person who buys goods or services from a shop or business” while the Merriam-Webster Dictionary gives the definition: “one that purchases a commodity or service”.
 Since someone who sees a mental health professional, either voluntarily or because they have been detained in hospital or are subject to a Community Treatment Order is in no way “buying” or “purchasing” that service.

 This is the problem I have with attempts to apply a business model to a public service.
-Under the new GP led NHS system, the “customer” is not the person in receipt of the service, the customers are actually the Community Care Groups (CCG’s) who are in reality purchasing services from the Mental Health Trusts.
+Under the new GP led NHS system, the “customer” is not the person in receipt of the service, the customers are actually the Clinical Commissioning Groups (CCG’s) who are in reality purchasing services from the Mental Health Trusts.
 It is therefore the CCG’s that the Trusts have to satisfy, not the people who actually receive their services.

 If shops treated their customers in the way that mental health services treated the recipients of their services, it might go something like this.